-"Guys who trade Treasuries are doing it for basis points, and sports betting is not much different," said Jeffrey B. Logsdon, an entertainment and gaming analyst for BMO Capital Markets.
+"Guys who trade Treasuries are doing it for basis points, and sports betting is not much different," said Jeffrey B. Logsdon, who covers casinos for BMO Capital Markets.
 "Trading a million dollars in Treasuries is different than trading a billion.
 Sports betting is the same.
 You want the spread, volume and you see yourself as a match maker."